G-YXG08FB87S

 shooting motion has begun.

-Some shooters naturally square their feet by pointing them directly at the basket, while other players find it more natural to aim slightly to the left of the basket so their shoulders are at a slight angle.
-(Left handed shooters sometimes point their feet slightly to the right of the rim)
+Coaches should encourage some shooters to naturally square their feet by pointing them directly at the basket, while others may find it beneficial to aim slightly to the left, helping their shoulders align at a slight angle.
+It's worth noting that left-handed shooters might prefer to angle their feet slightly to the right of the rim.
+Instruct players to consider taking a stance with their dominant foot forward, as this can help reduce shoulder tension, keep the elbow in line, and create a more fluid shooting motion.

 Even basketball shooting stance